Asbatel/PhishCatch/README.md

 # Evaluation

-Our framework has been evaluated against 50,000 recent URLS from <a href="https://www.phishtank.com/">Phishtank</a>.
+Our framework has been evaluated against 50,000 recent URLs from <a href="https://www.phishtank.com/">Phishtank</a>.
 Our Maxvote-based approach yields an accuracy of 93.2%, which is nearly comparable to state-of-the-art techniques.

 # Installation and Usage